rust-lang/rust/README.md

 Several `-Z` flags are relevant for Miri:

 * `-Zmiri-seed=<hex>` is a custom `-Z` flag added by Miri.
-It enables the interpreted program to seed an RNG with system entropy.
-Miri will keep an RNG on its own that is seeded with the given seed, and use that to generate the "system entropy" that seeds the RNG(s) in the interpreted program.
+It configures the seed of the RNG that Miri uses to resolve non-determinism.
+This RNG is used to pick base addresses for allocations, and when the interpreted program requests system entropy.
+The default seed is 0.
   **NOTE**: This entropy is not good enough for cryptographic use!
 Do not generate secret keys in Miri or perform other kinds of cryptographic operations that rely on proper random numbers.